aarpon/hrm_docs/docs/user/Administrator.rst

    Function,
 -  deconvolves the image using the restoration parameters chosen by the user,
+-  optionally applies a chromatic aberration correction,
+-  optionally stabilizes the time series,
+-  optionally computes the colocalization coefficients of multi-channel images and generates colocalization maps,
 -  stores the resulting restored image in a destination directory,
 -  generates several visualizations of the raw and deconvolved images for the user to see the effect of the restoration,